-- against feline infectious rhinotracheitis to reduce clinical signs, - against calicivirus infection to reduce clinical signs and excretion,
+- against feline infectious rhinotracheitis to reduce clinical signs, - against calicivirus infection to reduce clinical signs and excretion, - against chlamydophila felis infection to reduce clinical signs, - against feline panleucopenia to prevent mortality and clinical signs.

 The vaccination schedule recommends the subcutaneous injection of a first dose of 1 ml of vaccine from the age of 8 weeks.
 Three to 4 weeks later, a second dose of 1 ml of vaccine is injected.
-Annual booster vaccination is recommended for all components.
+Annual booster vaccination is recommended for all components except for feline panleucopenia (vaccination every 3 years after the first annual booster).